andrewrjames/andrewrjames/README.md

 <h2 align="center">Hi 👋, I'm Andrew Rafael James</h1>

-<h3 align="center">I’m currently a Master student at University of Chicago studying Applied Data Science.
+I’m currently a Master student at University of Chicago studying Applied Data Science.
 Prior to my graduate study, I had five years work of experiences working at Indonesia e-commerce and online travel platform as a data analyst.
 I worked closely with PM, Revenue, and Marketing teams to provide valuable insights to grow business metrics using data analysis, statistical modeling, A/B testing, and machine learning.
-I hope to deepen my skills in analytics, data science, experimentation, and AI to explain the chaos of the world.</h3>
+I hope to deepen my skills in analytics, data science, experimentation, and AI to explain the chaos of the world.

 - 🌱 I’m currently learning **machine learning, time series & forecasting, and causal inference in business applications**